avo-hq/docs/src/2.0/dashboards.md

 #### Hide the header

-In cases where you need to embed some type of content that should fill the whole card (like a map for example) you can choose to hide the label and ranges dropdown.
+In cases where you need to embed some content that should fill the whole card (like a map, for example), you can choose to hide the label and ranges dropdown.

 ```ruby{3}
 class UsersMetric < Avo::Dashboards::MetricCard